-- Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - Refuses to accept the findings of the investigation into that complaint where the school's complaint procedure has been fully and properly implemented and completed including referral to the Department for Education - Seeks an unrealistic outcome - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with. - 11.4 A complaint may also be considered unreasonable if the person making the complaint does so either face-to-face, by telephone or in writing or electronically: - Maliciously - Aggressively - Using threats, intimidation or violence - Using abusive, offensive or discriminatory language - Knowing it to be false - Using falsified information - Publishing unacceptable information in a variety of media such as in social media websites and newspapers - 11.5 Complainants should limit the numbers of communications with the Trust/ school while a complaint is being progressed.
-It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached. - 11.6 Whenever possible, the Headteacher, Chair of the Local Governing Board, Chief Executive Officer or the Chair of Trustees will discuss any concerns with the complainant informally before applying an 'unreasonable' marking. - 11.7 If the behaviour continues the Chief Executive Officer/ Headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+A complaint may also be considered unreasonable if the person making the complaint does so either face-to-face, by telephone or in writing or electronically:

+- Maliciously

+- Aggressively

+- Using threats, intimidation or violence

+- Using abusive, offensive or discriminatory language

+- Knowing it to be false

+- Using falsified information

+- Publishing unacceptable information in a variety of media such as in social media websites and newspapers

+Complainants should limit the numbers of communications with the Trust/ school while a complaint is being progressed.
+It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.

+Whenever possible, the Headteacher, Chair of the Local Governing Board, Chief Executive Officer or the Chair of Trustees will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

+If the behaviour continues the Chief Executive Officer/ Headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
 For complainants who excessively contact the school causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
-This will usually be reviewed after 6 months. - 11.8 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
+This will usually be reviewed after 6 months.

+In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
 This may include banning an individual from the school site.

+12.0 Audio or Video Evidence

+Complainants should make sure they obtain informed consent from all parties present before recording conversations or meetings.

+We do not normally accept electronic recordings as evidence when we are asked to consider a complaint.
+However, we may accept independently notarised transcriptions of recordings.
+We may also ask for the written consent of all recorded parties.

+Unless exceptional circumstances apply, we'll support schools who refuse to accept, evidence, recordings of conversations that were obtained covertly and without informed consent of all parties being recorded.
+We recommend this is made clear in complaints procedures.

-12.0 Record Keeping
+13.0 Record Keeping

-12.1 A written record will be kept of all complaints that were resolved at the formal stage of the complaints procedure.
+A written record will be kept of all complaints that were resolved at the formal stage of the complaint's procedure.
 Records will contain details of whether the complaint was resolved at stage 2, stage 3 or proceeded to a stage 4 panel hearing.
 The action taken by the school or the Trust as a result of a complaint (regardless of whether they are upheld) will also be recorded.